 - between the ages of 35 and 64

 - without insurance

-Sarah Bush Lincoln is the lead agency for the East Central Illinois Breast and Cervical Cancer Program and covers the following counties:
+Prairie State Women's Health is a lead agency for the Illinois Breast and Cervical Cancer program covering 28 counties including the following:

 IBCCP is available in every county.
 If you do not live in one of these counties, please call the Women’s Health Line at 1-888-552-1282 to find out where you can enroll.

 The FDA Office of Women’s Health states that women should begin receiving annual mammograms at age 40 and all women should be getting Pap tests by the time they are 21 years old.

 Frequently asked questions:

 Except for skin cancers, breast cancer is the most common form of cancer found in women.
 However, if it is detected while still in its earlier stages, breast cancer can be successfully treated.
 Routine mammograms and breast exams can detect cancer early and provide women with better treatment options and results.